zoho/zoho-iot-sdk-c/README.md

 #define MQTT_USER_NAME "<MQTT User Name>"
 #define MQTT_PASSWORD "<MQTT Password/Token>"
 ```
-For non-TLS mode , Certificate related arguments such as pRootCACert, pDeviceCert, pDevicePrivateKey, pDeviceCertPassword can be empty.

 Edit the logConfig structure in case of changes in logfile name, size and location.